 Since its inception, the Foundation for Personality and Social Psychology (FPSP) has been quite active, initially establishing the SAGE, Diener, Cialdini, and Rusbult career awards.
-Through the Heritage Initiative, FPSP will establish additional awards to honor those who have made significant contributions to our field.
+Through the Heritage Initiative, FPSP has also begun to launch additional awards to honor those who have made significant contributions to our field.
+As a direct result of funds raised, FPSP will award an inaugural round of Heritage Dissertations Research Awards this year.

 FPSP is designed to provide crucial support for wide-ranging, forward-looking, long-term activities that could enhance the discipline.
 It focuses on development and fundraising, seeking gifts and donations to fund activities that have the potential to augment and broaden the vigor of personality and social psychology.
 In the future, FPSP will seek to fund an array of fellowships, travel grants, research projects, conferences, and innovative educational programs.